Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

 where $C_\alpha >0$ is an absolute constant controlling the radius of the ellipsoid.
-Condition \eqref{eq_sobolev_eq1} can be rewritten as the Sobolev class of functions concerning functions having $\alpha$th order squared-integrable weak derivatives \citep[e.g.~Proposition 1.14 in][]{tsybakov2008introduction}.
+Condition~\eqref{eq_sobolev_eq1} can be rewritten as the Sobolev class of functions concerning functions having $\alpha$th order squared-integrable weak derivatives \citep[e.g.~Proposition 1.14 in][]{tsybakov2008introduction}.
+More discussions on \Cref{def_sobolev} can be found in \Cref{section_appendix_discussion_sobolev} in the online supplementary material.
 In our paper, the boundedness property of the Fourier basis further allows us to work within a compact space, making it a convenient choice for DP.